Breathfang/BreathfangGeoNodes/README.md

 Please provide information as much as possible, including the details, problems, such as steps to reproduce the issue, screenshots, and so on.

 # Contributing
 Pull requests are welcome!
 If you'be like to add feature inside geometry nodes, new geometry node, fixing the geometry nodes bug, GeoNode icon changes, and so on then you're welcome!

-Anyone can simply fork my repo, work on your changes, and then anyone can submit a pull request.
+Anyone can simply fork my repo, work on your changes, and then anyone can place .blend file and your icon .png for node icon into `nodes_collab` directory.
 We will recheck strictly what we allow in.

 But all suggestions, recommendations, and more are welcome.
 If anyone unsure what you want to contribute, then anyone can [open issue](https://github.com/Breathfang/BreathfangGeoNodes/issues/).

 I have one my today sentence: "I'm a Breathfang, Fang in your monster, despawn foes!"